Our garden is the farm's pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 As fall approaches, many of us are left with green tomatoes on the vine that won’t have time to ripen before the frost.
 To save your valuable harvest, the unripe tomatoes can be harvested and brought indoors to finish ripening.

 To successfully ripen tomatoes, we need to replicate the conditions that they would naturally receive in the garden.
-In particular, we need to provide an adequate temperature.
-To speed up the ripening process, we can naturally supplement ethylene gas.
+In particular, we need to provide an adequate temperature and naturally encourage ethylene gas.

 Here’s how to quickly ripen green tomatoes indoors so you can save and enjoy your harvest.

-How Long Does it Take Green Tomatoes to Ripen Off the Vine?
+How Long Does it Take Green Tomatoes to Ripen Indoors?

-How long your green tomatoes take to ripen indoors depends on the temperature.
-Luckily, most people’s homes are an ideal temperature that should ripen green tomatoes in about 1 to 2 weeks.
+Most people’s homes are an ideal temperature and green tomatoes should ripen in about 1 to 2 weeks.
 Of course, everyone’s house is different so the results might vary.

 Will These Tomatoes Taste as Good?